Capital Calls: Ackman takes a slice of pie

 -----------------------------------------------

 TASTY SLICE.
-Domino’s Pizza (DPZ.N) has delivered, and Bill Ackman wants a reorder.
-The hedge fund manager revealed on Wednesday that his fund, Pershing Square Capital Management, has taken a 6% stake in the Michigan-based pie maker, touting its delivery infrastructure.
-Breakingviews saw Domino's potential back in late 2017 and again last year .
+Domino’s Pizza has delivered, and Bill Ackman wants a reorder.
+The hedge fund manager revealed on Wednesday here that his fund, Pershing Square Capital Management, has taken a 6% stake in the Michigan-based pie maker, touting its delivery infrastructure.
+Breakingviews saw Domino's potential back in late 2017 here and again last year.

 Earlier in Capital Calls: